Default

 What Is Wrong with Forced Marriage

 Forced marriage takes away the basic human rights of those involved.
-It stops them from making their own choices about who they marry.
+It stops them from making their own choices about who they marry, including the important issue of marriage permission non-saudis.
 People in forced marriages are often forced by others, through emotional, physical, or financial pressure.

 Violation of Consent and Autonomy